yowainwright/sassimple/README.md

 \* use _3rd party_ sass libraries how you want

-## Philosophy
+## Simple Philosophy

 - Use `Scss` mixins to fill in your simple _or_ complex css problems.
 - Use _Sassimple_ mixins or don't.
 - Use a css framework or don't.
 - **0% css inprint on install**

-## Examples
+## Simple Examples

 ### 1. Code parity use case

 > Writing a mixin in a code parity pattern

-- In this example a button mixin is used to define a pattern of *_normalizing_ a `<button>`
+In this example a button mixin is used *_normalize_ `<button>` styles.

-*normalizing: just means making it behave the same. _Normalizing_ is often done for browsers but it can also be done for team succinctness as well.
+\* normalize: just means making it behave the same. _Normalizing_ is often done for browsers but it can also be done for team succinctness as well.

 Here's a mixin
 ```sass